-Recently, economists have voiced fears that the costly Covid-19 business support programmes rolled out by European governments could create ‘zombie firms’ – failing companies kept artificially alive by the continued extension of credit.
-Examining emergency credit provision in Germany, Dustin Voss, Toon Van Overbeke and Bob Hancké argue that such concerns are largely unwarranted.
-Financial scrutiny is provided through deeply institutionalised relationships between banks and firms in the Mittelstand that help overcome information asymmetries regarding solvency.
-To protect political and social peace in the midst of a pandemic, the zombification of some firms is thus a risk well worth taking.
+Recently, economists have voiced fears that the costly COVID-19 business support programmes rolled out by European governments could create ‘zombie firms’ – failing companies kept artificially alive by the continued extension of credit.
+Examining emergency credit provision in Germany, Dustin Voss, Toon Van Overbeke and Bob Hancké (LSE) argue that such concerns are largely unwarranted.

 What might be the nightmare of fans of Schumpeterian creative destruction threatens to become reality today.
 The longer emergency loan programmes are extended, the more zombified Europe’s corporate landscape will be.
 Eventually, this distorts markets because firms that would otherwise go bankrupt continue to receive loans and enter into new contracts at the expense of competitors with higher chances of survival.
 No wonder that this scenario leads many a neoliberal economist to hyperventilate.